The Day of the Hearing

-Counsel for both the morning and afternoon hearings must check in with the Registry by 8:00 a.m. if the day's hearings start at 9:00 a.m., or by 8:30 a.m. if the hearings begin at 9:30 a.m.
+Counsel for both the morning and afternoon hearings must check in with the Registry by 8:00 a.m. if the day's hearings start at 9:00 a.m., or by 8:30 a.m. if the hearings are scheduled to begin later.
 Enter the Supreme Court of Canada building through the East entrance.
+You will be assigned a locker for your personal items in the Barrister's Robing Room.

 Before the Hearing

-Once you have checked in, you will be assigned a locker for your personal items in the Barrister's Robing Room.
 You will have access to the Courtroom one hour before the hearing in order to set up.
-You may also go to the Library, which is located on the third floor; a comfortable lounge and a private meeting room are available there for counsel to use on hearing days.
-The meeting room is equipped with a telephone and has wireless Internet access.
-Additional tables are available in Room A of the Library.
+You may also go to the Library, which is located on the third floor; a comfortable lounge is available for counsel to use on hearing days.
+Additional tables are available in the Library.